 select dbms_stats.get_prefs('degree', 'database_name','table_name') from dual;

-You can also consider locking the statistics of a large table after you manually collect the statistics for the table.
-Note that when the statistics of a table are locked, automatic collection will not update the statistics, which is suitable for scenarios where the changes in data characteristics are not significant and the values of data are insensitive.
-If you want to recollect the locked statistics, you must first unlock the statistics.
+In addition to the preceding methods, you can manually collect the statistics of a super-sized table and then lock the statistics.
+Note that after the statistics are locked, automatic collection will not update the statistics.
+This is suitable for scenarios where the data characteristics change slightly and the values are not sensitive.
+If you need to recollect the locked statistics, you must first unlock them.

--- The same for Oracle and MySQL business tenants, lock the statistics of a table.
+-- The same for Oracle and MySQL business tenants, lock the statistics of a table

 call dbms_stats.lock_table_stats('database_name', 'table_name');

--- The same for Oracle and MySQL business tenants, unlock the statistics of a table.
+-- The same for Oracle and MySQL business tenants, unlock the statistics of a table

 call dbms_stats.unlock_table_stats('database_name', 'table_name');